Intellectual Property Regulation 115

 i.
 A contract or waiver, signed personally by the Student, must be in place prior to the creation of any Student Work in order for such work(s) to be deemed a Sponsored, Externally Contracted, or Directed Work.

 ii.
-Under such a waiver or contract, UNCSA shall own a Student Work that is a Sponsored, Externally Contracted, or Directed Work, and ownership and use of such works shall be as specified in this policy.
+Under such a waiver or contract, UNCSA shall own a Student Work that is a Sponsored, Externally Contracted, or Directed Work, and ownership and use of such works shall be as specified in this regulation.

 iii.
-Student Works created in the course of the Student’s hourly employment by UNCSA shall be considered Works Made for Hire, and ownership and use of such works shall be as specified in this policy
+Student Works created in the course of the Student’s hourly employment by UNCSA shall be considered Works Made for Hire, and ownership and use of such works shall be as specified in this regulation.

 iv.
 Student Works that constitute notes of classroom and laboratory lectures and exercises may be used for educational purposes only and may not be used for commercial gain.
 Using, allowing or making available class or lab notes to be used for commercial gain is not permitted unless student is given specific authorization from a UNCSA faculty member.

 E. Release of Copyrighted Works Owned by UNCSA.
-The Office of the Provost may release or transfer UNCSA’s rights in Traditional, Non-Directed, Sponsored, or Externally Contracted Works created through Exceptional Use of UNCSA Resources to the work’s creator through an appropriate written agreement which complies with this policy’s procedures.
+The Office of the Provost may release or transfer UNCSA’s rights in Traditional, Non-Directed, Sponsored, or Externally Contracted Works created through Exceptional Use of UNCSA Resources to the work’s creator through an appropriate written agreement which complies with this regulation’s procedures.